GhostInTheArchive/ScarletHooks/README.md

 # ScarletHooks

-ScarletHooks is a V Rising server mod that enables advanced webhook integration for all chat and login/logout messages.
-It allows admins to configure multiple webhooks for admin, public, clan-specific, and dedicated login notifications, with fine-grained control over which message types are sent to each destination.
+ScarletHooks is a V Rising server mod that enables advanced webhook integration for chat messages, login/logout events, PvP kills, and VBlood boss defeats.
+It allows admins to configure multiple webhooks for admin, public, clan-specific, and dedicated notifications, with fine-grained control over which message types are sent to each destination.
 Message formats and prefixes are fully customizable via the config file, supporting placeholders like `{playerName}`, `{clanName}`, and `{targetName}`.
-All features can be managed through in-game chat commands and configuration, including sending login/logout messages to dedicated webhooks.
+All features can be managed through in-game chat commands and configuration, including sending various event notifications to dedicated webhooks.

 **Notes:**
 * This mod only supports sending messages from the server to external webhooks.
 It does not support sending messages to the in-game chat from external sources, if you need that feature, please check out [ScarletRCON](https://thunderstore.io/c/v-rising/p/ScarletMods/ScarletRCON/).